Day 10, August 20th, Evelyn Creek CG to Signal CG. 32.6 km, 1278 m elevation gain, 1120 m elevation loss, 10 hrs 5 min (Segment 28).

 Them “what hike did are doing”, us “the GDT, its a long trail and we are only doing a section of it”

-Them “I did a long trail on Vancouver Island, can’t remember what it is called, Emily “the West Coast Trail, I did that”
+Them “I did a long trail on Vancouver Island, can’t remember what it is called, Micah “the West Coast Trail, I did that”

-Them “isn’t there a long trail in the Sierra’s”, Emily “the John Muir Trail, I did that”
+Them “isn’t there a long trail in the Sierra’s”, Micah “the John Muir Trail, I did that”

-Them “I did a long hike in Spain with my mom”, Emily “the El Camino, I did that with my mom as well”
+Them “I did a long hike in Spain with my mom”, Micah “the El Camino, I did that with my mom as well”

-Them “there is a long trail in New Zealand, don’t remember the name”, Emily “the Te Araroa, I spent 45 days hiking that”
+Them “there is a long trail in New Zealand, don’t remember the name”, Micah “the Te Araroa, I spent 45 days hiking that”

 As we talked it got darker and colder.
 Finally after an hour and a half we all agreed it was time to head to bed.
 After sitting on the picnic table for close to two hours I remember being very stiff when I got up and only then realizing how cold it had become.
 The campground was quiet at about 9:30 pm.
 We were very tired and decided on skipping our bedtime reading on this night.